JoJolion: Plot

-At Norisuke's behest, Josuke meets with a plant appraiser named Rai Mamezuku, who he leads to the Higashikata orchard to identify the Locacaca branch.
-At the same time, Jobin's alliance with the Rock Humans falters, eventually forcing him to set the orchard ablaze to keep Josuke and the Rock Humans from obtaining the branch.
-Ultimately, two Rock Humans in an ambulance appear to seize the new Locacaca branch, unaware that Tsurugi has misled both them and Josuke's group using his own Stand; in reality, the branch remains in Jobin's possession.
-After defeating one of the Rock Humans posing as a doctor, the three heroes plan to hunt down the hospital's director.
+Under Norisuke's direction, Josuke enlists the help of Rai Mamezuku, a plant appraiser, to locate the Locacaca branch in the Higashikata orchard.
+However, Jobin's alliance with the Rock Humans collapses, prompting him to set the orchard ablaze to prevent both Josuke and his former allies from securing the branch.
+Amid the chaos, two Rock Humans posing as paramedics seize what they believe to be the Locacaca branch, unaware that Tsurugi has deceived them—and Josuke's group—using his Stand.
+The true branch remains in Jobin's possession.
+After defeating one of the Rock Humans, Josuke and his allies prepare to pursue the hospital director suspected of orchestrating the conflict.